Christian ethics: Animal rights

 The debate over the inhumane treatment of animals revolves around the issue of personhood and animal rights.
 In the Christian ethic, personhood is related to the nature of God, who is understood in terms of community and inter-relationship.
 Within this view, the nature of moral community is not limited to a community of equals: humans are not equal to God yet have community with him.
 On this basis, Rudman argues that animals should be included in the moral community without being required to be regarded as persons.
 He says that, based on convictions which include the future transformation and liberation of all creation, a Christian view is obligated to take animal welfare seriously.
 Therefore, he concludes that the Christian ethic sees an emphasis on animal welfare as a better approach than the use of concepts of personhood and divine rights for addressing inhumane treatment of animals.
 Northcott adds that the Christian ethic, with its concepts of redemption of all physical reality and its manifestation of responsible stewardship in community and relation to others, is "a vital corrective to modern individualism which devalues both human and non-human distinctiveness".

+Criticism

+Some philosophers have described Christian ethics as intolerant, immoral, repressive, and infantilizing.
+According to Ronald Preston, the first of those four objections carries, historically seen, the most weight.
+According to Wayne A. Leys, modern ethics (e.g. by Immanuel Kant) was born because modern philosophers rejected traditional morality.
+Kant wanted solid, rational foundations for morality, not the weak foundation of a religion going into a decline.
+And he did not like that Christianity kept adults under "self-imposed nonage".
+Kant did not completely say farewell to Christian ethics, that is why Friedrich Nietzsche called him "a theologian in disguise".
+E.g. Kant did not reject God, the human soul, or the duty to God.
+By declaring that God and the soul are incognoscible he really meant insulating them from rational criticism.